Skip to content

 For a practical example of this in practice, see our 'memoization' recipe.

-By default, every action.call will emit debug log lines when it is called and after it completes:
+By default, every action.call will emit log lines when it is called and after it completes:

 [YourCustomAction] About to execute with: {:foo=>"bar"}